matomo-org/developer-documentation/docs/tracking-javascript.md

 ## Content Tracking

 There are several ways to track content impressions and interactions manually, semi-automatically and automatically.
 Please be aware that content impressions will be tracked using bulk tracking which will always send a `POST` request, even if `GET` is configured which is the default.
+For more details have a look at the [in-depth guide to Content Tracking](http://developer.piwik.org/guides/content-tracking).

 ### Track all content impressions within a page